Frequently Asked Questions and Answers

 What is Orienteering?
 Orienteering is an adventure sport that was originally developed in Scandinavia in the late 1800s by a keen military officer, who wanted to combine instructing his soldiers in cross-country navigation and map-reading techniques with the need to keep them fit, and make the combination enjoyable and challenging!
 Orienteering evolved from that into a competitive sport in the early 1900s, but it really took off in the 1960s, as techniques for making and printing detailed colour maps became affordable and commonplace.

 Who can participate?
 Orienteering is a sport that caters for all age groups and levels of ability at most events, thus making it an ideal family sport.
-Course lengths and degree of difficulty are set to suit age groups, ranging from under 10 to over 80.
-In fact, at state-level events, even the under 10′s are catered for by having a very short course following a continuous string in a loop through the bush!
+Multiple courses are offered at events, with course lengths and degree of navigation difficulty set to suit age and experience, ranging from under 10 to over 80, and very easy through to difficult navigation.
+In fact, at many events, even toddlers as young as 2 are catered for with a very short “string” course following a continuous string through the bush, with plenty of novelty controls and other activities to explore!

 How competitive is the sport?
 It depends on how competitive you want it to be!
 Each competitor seeks to achieve satisfaction in their own way.
 For some it is being fastest around the course; for others it is navigating to each control point precisely, or making the best possible route choices; or for others it is simply enjoying being in the bush looking at wildflowers and birds.
-Participants range in age from children as young as four to the young-at-heart well into their nineties!
-While most come to compete, some partners of orienteers come to just chat and enjoy the company and the bush setting, or help out in an administrative capacity with the running of events.
+In Eureka, our club membership ranges in age and abilities from children as young as four, to family groups who orienteer together or in friendly competition, to the young-at-heart well into their nineties, to highly-competitive elite athletes who regularly tour Europe competing at World Championship level!
+While most come to compete in some form, some orienteers and partners of orienteers come to just chat and enjoy the company and the bush setting, or to help out with the organisation and administration of events.

 Just starting?
-Clubs provide newcomer instruction at each event, and most orienteers will eagerly offer advice and helpful hints.
-On the course in the bush, if you’re geographically embarassed you can ask someone to tell you where you are on the map, but it is considered poor form to ask where the next control is located.
+Clubs provide newcomer instruction at every event, and most orienteers will eagerly offer advice and helpful hints.
+On the course in the bush, if you’re geographically embarrassed, you can ask someone to tell you where you are on the map, but it is considered poor form to ask where the next control is located, or to give away a control’s location unnecessarily.
 Newcomers and younger children often prefer to go around in groups.
 Coaching is offered at all levels – just ask someone at the Eureka tent at most events!

 Equipment?
 Orienteering requires little by way of expensive equipment.
 To start with, comfortable clothes and shoes with some grip are a good idea.
 Long pants or some lower leg protection (gaiters) are recommended.
-Compasses can be hired at events for a small charge, borrowed from a friendly orienteer, or purchased at major events or from camping stores for anywhere between $20 and $120.
-Some events use an electronic timing system – equipment for this can be hired as part of event entry, but can also be purchased for around $60 once regular participation is established.
+Compasses can be hired at events for a small charge, borrowed from a friendly orienteer, or purchased at major events or from camping stores from $20 to $120+.
+Some events use an electronic timing system – in Australia this is usually the German SPORTident system – equipment for this, called an e-Card, can be hired as part of event entry, but can also be purchased for around $60 once regular participation is established.
 The map for each event is provided by the organisers at the event, and is paid for as part of the entry fee.

 Costs?
-Entry fees vary from event to event, but for local events expect to pay about $6.00 per adult and half price for juniors (under 20).
-At state events – foot-o or mountain bike-o – the cost is from $10 to $15 for members with a $5 levy for non-members.
+Entry fees vary from event to event, but for local events expect to pay about $5.00 per map, regardless of the size of group.
+At state events – foot-o or mountain bike-o – the cost is from $10 to $25 for members with a $5 to $10 levy for non-members.
 This may sound expensive but it is cheaper than a ticket to the footy or tennis, and think of the exercise value-for-money!
-Consider also that orienteering is unlike many other team-based sports, where not everyone who wants to play actually gets to play.
-In orienteering, everyone who wants to participate does so, with an equal opportunity for success to every other participant.
+Consider also that orienteering is unlike many other team-based sports, where not everyone who joins a club and wants to play, actually gets selected to play.
+In orienteering, everyone who wants to participate does so to the same extent, with an equal opportunity for success to every other participant.
+The entry costs mostly pay a return on the large investment made in making the detailed event map, which can require hundreds of hours of fieldwork and complex digital cartography performed by highly-experienced orienteering mapping experts.

 What is the VOA?
 OA?
 IOF?
-The Victorian Orienteering Association (VOA) is the state body responsible for the overall organisation and standards for the sport in Victoria.
+The Victorian Orienteering Association Inc (VOA), better known as Orienteering Victoria (OVic), is the state body responsible for the overall organisation and standards for the sport in Victoria.
 Although non-members may compete at any event, they are not eligible for state or national awards.
 Orienteering Australia (OA) is responsible for overall control of the sport in all states and territories, and carries a substantial Public Liability insurance cover on behalf of all clubs and officials.
 The International Orienteering Federation (IOF) is the head governing body of the sport worldwide, and is responsible for promoting orienteering in more that 70 countries on all continents around the world!
-The IOF also sanctions World-Ranking events for elite competitors, such as the World Orienteering Championships in the various disciplines.
+The IOF also sanctions World-Ranking events for elite competitors, such as the World Orienteering Championships in the various disciplines, and is responsible for maintaining the international technical rules for competition and mapping.

 Is this an international sport?
 Yes.
 There are World Championships held in all four disciplines of orienteering [foot-o, mtb-o, ski-o and trail-o (for the disabled)], either annually or biannually.
 Orienteering is also a member sport at the World Masters Games.
 Maps are drawn to an international standard that is language independent, and control descriptions are given in international symbols that are the same around the world.
 For the youngest age groups and easy courses, the control descriptions are also provided in plain English.